-2. Determine the impact of the change on achieving the quality and process performance objectives for the work.
+2. Determine the impact of the change on achieving the project's quality and process performance objectives.

-This subpractice determines whether the selected change has positively influenced the ability of the work group to meet its quality and process performance objectives by understanding how changes in the process performance data have affected the objectives.
+This subpractice determines whether the selected change has positively influenced the ability of the project to meet its quality and process performance objectives by understanding how changes in the process performance data have affected the objectives.
 Process performance models can aid in the evaluation through prediction of impacts and return on investment.

-Determine and document appropriate actions if the process or subprocess improvements did not result in expected benefits.
+3. Determine and document appropriate actions if the process or subprocess improvements did not result in expected project benefits.